gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPScannerConfiguration.md

 Configuration was set successfully.
 ```

 This command configures the scanner to continuously discover files in the specified data repositories and label the files that meet the conditions in the Azure Information Protection policy.
-For these files, they are classified and protected (or have protection removed), according to the label's configuration.
+For these files, they are classified and protected (or have protection removed), according to the label configuration.

 ### Example 3: Configure the Azure Information Protection scanner to run a one time discovery to label files and set the Rights Management owner, and log changed and skipped files